gcarbo01/db-schema-design-guidelines/README.md

 ``FK`` (Prefix) +``_`` +``<The name of the entity>``+``_`` +``<The name of the foreign entity>`` + ``Id``<br>
 For example: <br>
 ClientCompany has a foreign key to the Tenant table: ``FK_ClientCompany_TenantId``<br>
 Note: Assuming that it has been adopted, the Primary Key design proposed as the UUID or GUID, then the foreign key should only have this primary key from other tables.
-Otherwise, the database is not able to keep SQL referential integrity.
+Otherwise, the database is not able to keep SQL referential integrity.<br><br>
 <br><img src="./images/ForeignKey1.jpg" align="center" width=80% height=80%> <br> <br>
 <br><img src="./images/ForeignKey2.jpg" align="center" width=50% height=50%> <br> <br>
 ## References